Mimi Chapin Gregory

 Lay Trustee, WGCU, Fort Myers, Florida

 Mimi Chapin Gregory has been actively involved in international affairs for the past 30 years.
-Her interest in foreign affairs was fostered by her opportunities to live abroad, her European ancestry, and her pursuit of languages and Slavic studies as her major in college.
+Her interest in foreign affairs was fostered by her opportunities to live abroad, her European ancestry, and her pursuit of languages and Slavic studies.

-As an executive recruiter for the Banking industry, she represented Warren Management Consultants in Paris during the years 1978-1980.
+As an executive recruiter for the Banking industry, she represented Warren Management Consultants in Paris.
 Upon returning to the U.S., she continued to pursue her interest in the French language and culture within the Alliance Française, a worldwide organization with 114 not-for-profit chapters in the United States, where she served as National President.

 While living in Boston, Gregory worked with the Consul General of France and Serge Bellanger of Banque Transatlantique CIC to create a French-American Chamber of Commerce, and served as its Vice President for five years.
 Her contributions to the various French organizations were recognized in 1990 when she was decorated by the French Government as a "Knight of the Order of Arts and Letters."